-- 1. Dynamic data for generators, synchronous condensers, excitation systems, voltage regulators, turbine governor systems, power system stabilizers, and other associated generation equipment must be derived from test results obtained by adhering to the WECC Generating Unit Model Validation Policy for each unit represented in WECC Base Cases according to thresholds as specified in the Steady-State Data Requirements section.
-This includes, as appropriate to the model, items such as inertia constant, damping coefficient, saturation parameters, and direct and quadrature axis reactances and time constants. - 2.
+- 1. Dynamic data for generators, synchronous condensers, excitation systems, voltage regulators, turbine governor systems, power system stabilizers, and other associated generation equipment must be derived from test results obtained by adhering to the WECC Generator Unit Model Validation Guideline for each unit represented in WECC base cases according to thresholds as specified in the Steady-State Data Requirements section.
+Generator Owners may submit test results and dynamic data to gentest@wecc.org to receive a Generator Testing Certificate.
+Dynamic data includes, as appropriate to the model, items such as inertia constant, damping coefficient, saturation parameters, and direct and quadrature axis reactances and time constants. - 2.
 Generator Owners must submit power plant data in accordance with the voltage and MVA size thresholds for aggregating generator models described in the Steady-State Data Requirements section.
 See "Data Requirements (Generation)." - 3.
-Netting of planned generators represented in WECC Base Cases must conform to the threshold requirements of the Steady-State Data Requirements section. - 4.
+Netting of planned generators represented in WECC base cases must conform to the threshold requirements of the Steady-State Data Requirements section. - 4.
 Pmax, MWCap, and other model specific parameters should be properly coordinated to avoid model initialization errors.
 MVA base and MWCap should not be changed. - 5.
-Power System Stabilizer (PSS) Dynamic data must be submitted for all generators that have active PSS.
-See the WECC Policy Statement on Power System Stabilizers document. - 6.
-Existing generators must follow the WECC Generator Unit Model Validation Policy. - 7.
+Power System Stabilizer (PSS) Dynamic data must be submitted for all generators that have active PSS. - 6.
+Existing generators must follow the WECC Generator Unit Model Validation Guideline. - 7.
 User defined models for collector-based generator (Wind and Solar plants) representation must be avoided.